uwescience/DSSG2022_heating_loads/about.md

 This project continues!
 In 2022, look out for our fellow abstracts and presentations at UW's Learning and Doing Data for Good conference, AGU's Fall Meeting, and NeurIPS.
 In addition, several fellows will work ongoingly with the project as part of their theses.
 Finally, you can check out our team's code on GitHub, linked in the sidebar.

 ## Acknowledgements
 Thank you to University of Alaska and National Renewable Energy Laboratory researchers who generously shared their time and input with us for stakeholder interviews.
-Thank you as well to the University of Washington's e-Science institute and Micron their support of this project.
+Thank you as well to the University of Washington's e-Science institute and Micron for their support of this project.